ThisIsMrIsmail/Derny-Online/README.md

 # Derny Online

-A system that manages
+### A system that manages all about human resource, employees, payroll, leaves, and more.
-  - Human Resource
-  - Employees
-  - Payroll
-  - Leaves
-  - and more